Jordan Bly

 Jordan Bly (born December 3, 2002) is an American professional football wide receiver.
-He previously played college football for the Old Dominion Monarchs and the Gardner–Webb Runnin' Bulldogs.
+He played college football for the Old Dominion Monarchs and the Gardner–Webb Runnin' Bulldogs.

 Early life

 Bly was born on December 3, 2002, in Charlotte, North Carolina.
 He attended Myers Park High School in Charlotte and earned first-team all-conference honors his junior year.
 Bly was a three-star prospect out of high school and committed to play college football at Old Dominion.

 College career

 Bly played college football for Old Dominion from 2021 to 2023 and Gardner–Webb in 2024.
 In his first three season at Old Dominion, he played in 30 games and recorded 46 receptions for 394 yards and a touchdown.
 For his final year of eligibility, he transferred to Gardner–Webb, where he played in five games, logging 16 receptions for 193 yards and a touchdown.